-Arizona And New Mexico Probate Process
+Arizona Probate Process

 Probate is not difficult to understand, but it is usually very difficult to undertake.
 Since the decedent is not present to sign deeds, write checks, distribute assets to beneficiaries or handle final business affairs, the probate court assigns those duties to a personal representative.
 Unfortunately, the process is more difficult than it needs to be because the probate court will have control and final say in everything you do.
 Court involvement in your family’s financial affairs can make the process drawn out, expensive and bureaucratic.
 Since probate is also a public process, the entire world will have a ringside seat.

 At Morris Hall, PLLC, our goal as estate planning and probate attorneys is to help you avoid the probate process through the use of a properly created trust.
 If probate can’t be avoided on a particular circumstance, our lawyers will help you handle it as efficiently as possible.

 What Is Probate?

 Probate refers to the legal actions taken upon death for estates valued in excess of certain minimum amounts.
 In Arizona, that amount is $75,000 in real estate or $50,000 in all other assets. any real estate will trigger a probate, as will other assets over $30,000.In the probate process, the court must determine if a legal will was in place for the disbursement of assets, who is entitled to assets if a valid will does not exist, and which assets are available to creditors.
 If the deceased did not have a valid will, the court will determine who will get the assets under the law of intestacy.There are five basic steps to settling an estate in Arizona:

 - Filing the probate petition and gathering records: A formal written petition and a filing fee are required to begin the probate process.
 The court will appoint someone to serve as executor of the will or personal representative of the estate.